-- 1. Students will demonstrate an acceptable level of content knowledge. - Students will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the student teaching or internship experience. - 3.
-Students will demonstrate career planning skills.
+- 1. Program graduates will demonstrate an acceptable level of content knowledge. - Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the internship experience. - 3.
+Program graduates will demonstrate career planning skills.